Javonnep/jvNN/README.md

 `run_nn.py` has 2 relevent variables

 `lr` and `epochs` are self explanatory.
-`layers` is the structure of the NN. `layers = [3,4,1]` means the input layer has 3 nodes, a hidden layer has 4 nodes, and the output layer has 1 node
+`layers` is the structure of the NN. `layers = [3,4,1]` means the input layer has 3 nodes, a hidden layer has 4 nodes, and the output layer has 1 node.

 Example output:
 ---------- ^Handling data...^ ----------